-If you are registered as an employer with HMRC, then it is your responsibility to ensure you deduct tax correctly from each person on your payroll, including yourself if you are a Director Only Company taking full advantage of incorporation.
+Do HMRC tax codes confuse you?
+Maybe you’re not sure how your tax code is worked out?
+If you are registered as an employer with HMRC, then it is your responsibility to ensure you deduct tax correctly from each person on your payroll.
+This includes yourself if you are a Director Only Company, taking full advantage of incorporation.

 Table of contents